CUSTOMER SUPPORT DASHBOARD T-MOBILE INTERNAL REPRESENTATIVES

 The Care organization relied on fragmented reporting tools that evolved without governance or alignment.
 Metrics were duplicated, dashboards varied by team, and effort often outweighed measurable impact.

-This project focused on restructuring the analytics ecosystem into a modular, decision-driven dashboard framework that reduced subjective feedback loops and introduced scalable evaluation criteria.
+This project focused on restructuring the analytics ecosystem into a modular, decision driven dashboard framework and shifting the experience from passive reporting to actionable insights.

 CORE PROBLEM